Land Rover Defender 90 & 110

 1984 saw the launch of the 90" ('Ninety').
 The new name was partly a result of marketing.
 In reality the wheelbase is 4.5" longer than the 88" Series 3.
 New features of the 110" were carried over to the new 90".

 In 1985, the 127" was launched.
 Now known as the "130", the 127" is an even longer wheelbase version of the 110".
 Intended for the commercial market, this vehicle is ideal for special body conversions.

 With the 1990 model year the ninety and one-ten were re-branded 'Defender'.
 Defender also came with the 200TDi turbo diesel engine option, followed in 1993 by the 300TDi.
 In 1999, the TD5 5-cylinder turbo diesel engine option was added to the line-up.
-Despite the introduction of electronics with the TD5 engine, it is already proving itself as tough as any Land Rover engine.
+Despite the introduction of electronics with the TD5 engine, it quickly proved itself as tough as any Land Rover engine.

-In recent years, a double cab version of the 110 pickup model has been released.
+In later years, a double cab version of the 110 pickup model was released.
 Keeping the proven working vehicle of the original pickup, the extended cab can seat six people.